15 miles SE of Phillipsburg off K-9

 Current Lake Level: 1715.68', 13.57' below conservation pool

 *** Walleye, Sauger or Saugeye in Combination

 Fishing Report - Last Update: 3/12/2015

 |Species||Rating||Size||Baits, Method, & Location|

-The reservoir is back open to boats and will remain open until October 1, 2014, unless the water elevation would get above 1722.
+The reservoir is closed to boats until April 1, 2015 because the water elevation is below 1722.

 The Comprehensive Conservation Plan (CCP) has been put into effect at Kirwin, so if you have any questions contact the Service at 785-543-6673 or stop by their office at 702 Xavier Road.